 "But blessed are your eyes, for they see, and your ears, for they hear.
 Truly I tell you, many prophets and righteous people longed to see what you see, but did not see it, and to hear what you hear, but did not hear it."

-The theophany of Sinai is no mere invention, for this key moment was the bedrock of Israelite belief that God has intervened in their history.
+The Sinai revelation is no mere human invention, for this key moment was the bedrock of Israelite belief that God really intervened in their history.
 No matter how ordinary the mixed crowd of Moses' followers, heaven reached down to earth in such a way that thereafter the history of Israel was different from all other peoples.
 Each of us has our moments of revelation.
 Like later biblical tradition we need to link the details of our later life into those earlier moment of exceptional grace and significance.
 Jeremiah helps us to keep alive our initial ideal, when in God's name he says: "I remember the devotion of your youth, how you loved me as a bride, Following me in the desert, in a land not sown.
 Sacred to the Lord was Israel, the first fruits of his harvest."